Cancer Core Europe’s collaborative goals

 Cancer Core Europe (CCE) is an alliance comprised of seven leading European cancer centers that combine scientific research with patient care.
+CCE works in task forces on different goals.
 Collectively, CCE’s member centers treat approximately 350,000 patients annually.

 CCE centres mainly collaborate across seven different task forces:

 - Clinical (immuno-)oncological research.

 Each task force has an appointed Principal Investigato and incorporates members from each centre.

 CCE’s five collaborative goals are as follows:

 - Sharing best practices.

 Launch new common research projects to reshape the cancer research model and improve cancer health within Europe.

 These actions will continue to better guide and inform ongoing and future translational and clinical research projects across Cancer Core Europe.